Lealman, Florida

 Lealman, known as East Lealman until 2010, is a census-designated place (CDP) in Pinellas County, Florida, United States.
-The population was 19,879 at the 2010 census.
+As of the 2020 census, Lealman had a population of 21,189.
 Prior to 2010, Lealman was part of a larger CDP named West and East Lealman.

 In 2015, the Pinellas County Board of County Commissioners created the Lealman Community Redevelopment Area (CRA), the first redevelopment area in unincorporated Pinellas County.

 Geography

-Lealman is located at (27.8197, -82.6846).
-The community is bordered by the city of Pinellas Park to the north, St. Petersburg to the east and south, and by the town of West Lealman to the west.
+Lealman is bordered by the city of Pinellas Park to the north, St. Petersburg to the east and south, and by the town of West Lealman to the west.
 The elevation is 49 ft above sea level.

 According to the United States Census Bureau, the CDP has a total area of 10.5 sqkm, of which 10.4 sqkm is land, and 0.1 sqkm (1.63%) is water.

+Demographics

+Lealman first appeared as a census designated place in the 2010 U.S. census formed from part of the deleted West and East Lealman, Florida CDP and additional area.